Abi Summers

 View from the bridge

 While facing north, you can see La Samaritaine, a large department store that was recently renovated.
 It gets it’s name from a water pump from the 17th century that used to be on pont neuf.
 At the time the pump provided up to 700,000 litres of water per day.
-It supplied running water to the Louvre district and more specifically the Louvre and Tuileries palaces.
+It supplied running water to the Louvre district- where you’d find the Louvre and Tuileries palaces.
 The pump got its name from the Samaritan woman at the well from the Gospel of John.

 Stone faces

 The stone faces, or mascarons line the bridge - this is something that’s easy to miss when walking over the bridge!
 Mascarons were originally designed to frighten evil spirits from entering.
-The ones on the bridge are all replicas, but some of the original faces can be found in Musée Carnavalet (one of my favourite museums in Paris!).
+The ones on the bridge are all replicas, but some of the original faces can be found in Musée Carnavalet.
 Eight other originals were first placed in the Musée de Cluny – Musée national du Moyen Âge, but are now in the French National Museum of the Renaissance in the Château d’Écouen (a great day trip from Paris!).

 Book a tour